FireflyMigration/firefly-doc/20-Getting-Familiar-with-Migrated-Code/05-How-to-Find-my-Controllers/index.md

     ![Goto Definition](20190205_13h42_58.gif)

 5. In the entry point project, there is a class called `ApplicationPrograms` that lists all programs with their number and class info.
-You can use one of this options to go the code :
+Use one of this options to go the code :
  option 2 : if the name of the class appears as text. option 4 : `Goto Implementation`